 This list is not exhaustive and evidence of one or more of the factors listed above can do no more than give rise to suspicion of abuse and are not evidence of abuse in themselves.
-However, if there are concerns about the welfare of a child or vulnerable adult for any reason, staff must act.
+However, if there are concerns about the welfare of a child or adults at risk for any reason, staff must act.

-A child or vulnerable adult may specifically indicate that he or she had been abused.
-Equally, another person may indicate that a child or vulnerable adult has been abused.
+A child or adult at risk may specifically indicate that he or she had been abused.
+Equally, another person may indicate that a child or adult at risk has been abused.

-When dealing with a young person or vulnerable adult with special educational needs, advice must be sought from the campus ALN Assessors, or College ALN Leader before proceeding.
+When dealing with a young person or adult at risk with special educational needs, advice must be sought from the campus ALN Assessors, or College ALN Leader before proceeding.

-If a member of staff has significant concerns about a child or vulnerable adult but does not consider that there is abuse or a risk of immediate harm, the member of staff should:
+If a member of staff has significant concerns about a child or adult at risk but does not consider that there is abuse or a risk of immediate harm, the member of staff should:

-- 1. Speak to the campus Head of Learner Services who will consider whether the concerns about the child or vulnerable adult should be formally registered by the College; and - 2.
-If the Head of Learner Services and the member of staff consider it appropriate, talk to the child or vulnerable adult about the concerns.
+- 1. Speak to the campus Head of Learner Services who will consider whether the concerns about the child or adult at risk should be formally registered by the College; and - 2.
+If the Head of Learner Services and the member of staff consider it appropriate, talk to the child or adult at risk about the concerns.